 The perimeter stormwater collection drains were dry and no flow was entering the lower leachate interceptor pit.
 The interceptor pit was at a low level with only seepage discharging.
-The cap was intact and well vegetated, with no signs of slumping or ponding.
+The cap was intact with no signs of slumping or ponding, this was well grassed with no signs of recent grazing.
 The bund wall around the cap appeared to be intact after being restored.
-The fencing and site security was intact and permanent.
+The fencing was permanent and the site was secure.
 The area around the cap was tidy with little inorganic matter observed.